fluxcd/flux2/docs/cmd/flux_uninstall.md

 ### Options

 ```
+      --dry-run          only print the objects that would be deleted
   -h, --help             help for uninstall
       --keep-namespace   skip namespace deletion
   -s, --silent           delete components without asking for confirmation